 The system tries to put an end to overcrowding inside common spaces and physical queues as much as possible, as to reduce the possibility of getting infected by Covid-19 while doing a daily activity such as grocery shopping.
 It will incentivize its users to line up virtually to go to said shops and permit to the shop managers to check how many people are inside at any time.

 Scope

+In the following tables are listed the most relevant world and shared phenomena.
+In this application, it is critical to consider, among world phenomena, the behaviour of the user, since there are some factors (e.g. W1,W2,W6,W7) that if not considered and handled, can create problems that may lead to unwanted situation, as the creation of a line in front of the store.

+World Phenomena

+Shared Phenomena